elight/fdd/slides.md

 !SLIDE middle
 # Evan Light
 ## [@elight](http://twitter.com/elight)
 ## [evan.light@tripledogdare.net](mailto:evan.light@tripledogdare.net)
 !NOTE
-* This is me
 * Freelance developer
 * I'm always looking for work

-!SLIDE bottom-left

-# How I usually feel on a work day

-}}} images/vader.jpg

-!NOTE
-* This is also me
-* Me on the inside
-* Bitter
-* Angry
-* Often, not always

 !SLIDE top-right
 # How I want to feel
 }}} images/dalai-lama.jpg
 !NOTE
 * Me on the ouside
 * Sometimes on the inside